-To access our online services on behalf of a business or entity you need to use:
+To access our online services on behalf of a business or entity you'll need to use the following.

-- myGovID – an app you download to your smart device that lets you prove who you are when using government online services.
+- myGovID – an app you download to your smart device.
+It lets you prove who you are when using government online services.
 It is different to a myGov account.

 - Relationship Authorisation Manager (RAM) – an authorisation service that allows you to act on behalf of a business or entity online when linked with your myGovID.
 You'll use your myGovID to log in.

 On this page:

 Everyone who accesses our online services on behalf of a business or entity needs their own myGovID.

 Your myGovID is unique to you and can't be shared.
 It is your personal digital identity and should be set up using your personal email address.

 Download the free myGovID app from the Apple App Store or Google Play.
 The app is compatible with most smart devices.

 To access our online services your myGovID requires a Standard or Strong identity strength.